OSC-Project/OSC-Logistics/WriteUps/Queries Report.md

 This report shows the results of the LGTM query set versus our LGTM++ query set.
 The SinkFinder's results are also included.

-## Results
+## Results Summary
 ![](./TOPackages.png)

 The tools being used are our additional queries (LGTM++), the built in queries from codeQL (LGTM), and the SinkFinder we've developed previously.
 The included packages are:

-- the list of 50 from Comcast (except for 2 that wouldn't compile)
+- the list of "50" from Comcast  (49 really) (except for 2 that wouldn't compile)
 - 3 additional packages from CVEs we found to be relevant.

-Overall, LGTM++ had the highest true positive rate with the smallest false positive rate.
-The further from the line on the left side, the better the tool.
+In total, there are therefore 50 benchmarks.

+**Bottom line**: LGTM-Basic and LGTM++ have about the same expressive power now.
+Slight advantage to LGTM++ with a lower false positive rate.
+Not all queries that were in SinkFinder have been ported over (Roughly: only 3 in 9 were ported).

 ### Queries

 #### Classic Sink Finder

 AST pattern matching for eval and the obfuscated variants.
+Roughly 9 patterns.

 #### LGTM

 List of queries included.
-CodeInjection.ql - LGTM query designated for Code Injection.
+- `CodeInjection.ql` - LGTM query designed for Code Injection. (`ql/security` folder of LGTM distribution).
+However it does not find anything from the benchmark list.
+Since it was designed for specific vulnerabilities, additional benchmarks must be added to demonstrate its value.
-Eval.ql - LGTM query designated for finding Eval.
+- `Eval.ql` - LGTM query designed for finding `Eval`.

 #### LGTM++
-This is not a superset of LGTM
+This is not a superset of LGTM.
+It is a replacement.

 list of queries included
-customCodeInjection.ql - Our custom query for finding eval. customCodeInjection2.ql - a simplified version of the previous query.
+- `customCodeInjection.ql` - Our custom query for finding eval.
+- `customCodeInjection2.ql` - a variant of the previous query.

-List of queries included.
-If these are _NOT_ a superset of LGTM.
-BE explicit about it.
+LGTM++ finds the save vulnerabilities as the default LGTM

 ## Scoring